airbytehq/airbyte/airbyte-integrations/connectors/source-chargebee/BOOTSTRAP.md

 Chargebee is the subscription billing and revenue management platform.
 It supports two API versions - [V1](https://apidocs.chargebee.com/docs/api/v1?prod_cat_ver=2) and [V2](https://apidocs.chargebee.com/docs/api?prod_cat_ver=2).
 It also has two Product Catalog versions - [1.0](https://www.chargebee.com/docs/1.0/product-catalog.html) and [2.0](https://www.chargebee.com/docs/2.0/product-catalog.html).
+The streams supported by the connector depend on which catalog version a user's account has.
+See the [v2 migration guide](https://apidocs.chargebee.com/docs/api/upgrade) for more details.

 It uses `chargebee` - a [public client library](https://github.com/chargebee/chargebee-python).